reid47/cnjs/README.md

 To watch for changes & rebuild: `yarn build-watch`

-To start the test watcher: `yarn test`
+To run all the tests: `yarn test`

-To run all the tests: `yarn test-all`
+To start the test watcher: `yarn test-watch`

 To analyze test coverage: `yarn test-coverage`